david-garza/Credit_Risk_Analysis/README.md

 ![EEC CM](./resources/EEC_cm.PNG)

-The model recommendation is based on the following assumption, the occurance of high risk loan applicants is very low.
+Model recommendation is based on the following assumption, the occurance of high risk loan applicants is very low.
 Therefore, the model should be baised towards approving more loans than denying loans.

-The model that does that the best is the easy ensemeble classifier.
+The model that does that  best is the easy ensemeble classifier.
 It identifies most loan applicants as low risk.
-Also, its improved sensitivity to high risk improves its accuracy in detecting when a high risk occurs.
+Also, its improved sensitivity to high risk strengths its chances of catching more high risk applicants.

 The number of false denials is greatly reduced.
 This helps reduce the work load on loan officers to manually evaluate loan denials to verify if the customer should be truly denied.

-Recommended model is **easy ensemble classifier**.
+Therefore the recommended model is **easy ensemble classifier**.